AndrewMathas/gitcat/README.rst

 on several computers.
 In particular, with one `git cat`_ command you can run git commands on multiple git repositories, such as pushing or pulling from remote servers, such as bitbucket_ and github_.
-When pushing, any local changes to the repositories will be automatically commited.
+When pushing, any local changes to the repositories will be automatically committed.

 `git cat`_ provides only a thin veneer over git.
 It does not support all git commands and nor does it support the full functionality of those git commands